ethanabrooks/dollar-lambda/docs/source/variations.rst

 >>> p.parse_args("1", "2", "--quiet")
 {'x': 1, 'y': 2, 'quiet': True}

-:py:func:`argument<dollar_lambda.argument>` will bind input to a variable without checking for any special flag strings like ``-x`` or ``-y`` preceding the input.
+:py:func:`argument<dollar_lambda.parser.argument>` will bind input to a variable without checking for any special flag strings like ``-x`` or ``-y`` preceding the input.

 Variable numbers of arguments